Divine Lotus Flower and its Splendid Healing Power

 Lotus Flower in Hinduism

-The magical effects of lotus in Budh Mantra
+The magical effects of Lotus in Budh Mantra

-Lotus in Budh art
+Lotus in the Buddha art

 The Holiness of Lotus in Hinduism

-Another major religion on our planet, Hinduism, also affirms the holiness of the lotus.
+Another major religion on our planet, Hinduism, also affirms the holiness of the Lotus.
 Here is how you can see it blooming in every Hindu’s life.

 Lotus as the seat of gods